ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 A project like this could cost around $20K-$30K depending on some of the features you are looking for (based on a price estimate from [Estimate My App](https://estimatemyapp.com/)).
 Since I am developing it for myself, there is no concept of a client, and no cost estimates to make.
 Nevertheless, we will go through some of the considerations I would make had I decided to hire a team to build this.

 **Most of the costs are personnel**.
 The software itself does not cost much.
 As you will see, you can build a production web app with almost 100% open source (free) software.
 The only _non-personnel_ cost we will incur across this project will be hosting costs, domain name costs, and a few other miscellaneous expenses.
 These costs will continue perpetually into the future, so be sure that you have the funding to support your new application.
+There is nothing worse than building an awesome application and then realizing that you're going to need a second mortgage to pay the support for it!

 To grasp just how expensive the labor for a software project can get, consider a project that will take 10 weeks.
 If you have a team of **5** developers working at **$65 per hour** (that's even on the low end) every day of the week, you'll end up paying around **$130K** for the project.